consected/restructure/docs/dev_reference/main/running_rspec_tests.md

 ## Creating a test database

+By default, the scripts use sudo to connect to the database as the superuser **postgres**.
 Run the following script to create a test database using the current `db/structure.sql` schema script:

     app-scripts/create-test-db.sh 1

+... or if connecting to the database as the superuser over IP rather than OS user **postgres**

+    USE_PG_HOST=localhost USE_PG_UNAME=postgres app-scripts/create-test-db.sh 1

 The argument **1** ensures only a single database is created.
 For setup of multiple test databases to support parallel testing, described below, run without any arguments.

     app-scripts/create-test-db.sh

+... or if connecting to the database as the superuser over IP rather than OS user **postgres**

+    USE_PG_HOST=localhost USE_PG_UNAME=postgres app-scripts/create-test-db.sh

 This will create a test database for every available processor or core on the test machine.